-Masca walk is certainly not for everyone!
+The Masca walk in Tenerife is certainly not for everyone!
 You need to be sure about your health and skills before you start descending from the village towards the ocean.
 Bad knees, back pain and weak legs can cost you some serious injuries.
 There is nothing wrong with turning back once you realize you aren’t fit enough.

 The popular Tenerife trail is very isolated and has no access to public transport, no roads and difficult even for a helicopter to reach.
-If something happens on the trail, evacuation will be very tricky and expensive.
-That’s why the guides evaluated everyone before starting the tour and sometimes they do send people back.
+If something happens on the Masca trail, evacuation will be very tricky and expensive.
+That’s why the guides evaluate everyone before starting the tour and sometimes they do send people back.

 What to expect during the walk?

 Masca Gorge Walk starts in a small mountain village with around 90 inhabitants, at an altitude of 650 m/ 2,132 ft.
 Then it leads you to a deserted beach where a boat picks you up.
-The total length of the trek is about 8 km/ 5 miles and most hikers finish the trek in 3.5 hours.
+The total length of the Masca trek is about 8 km/ 5 miles and most hikers finish the trek in 3.5 hours.

 On the way to the ocean, you will be following a stream bed down a ravine.
 The path is not very well-marked, but on the other hand, there is little space for error.
 So either follow other hikers or just use your common sense – it would be difficult to get lost.